Trillient/dreams-built/planning/planning-v1.md

 - Jobs can be created and dates and times added to the jobs
 - Can be integrated/displayed on a calendar
 - List of jobs displayed on a gnatt chart

+### Additionals

+- Job calendar filter and select and email/export button to contractorsx